 12. We don’t actually have capitalism, you know.

 For society to exist, articles of human need (food, clothing, shelter, &c) must be created and distributed.
+While production and distribution can be considered separately, as a rule the mode of production determines the form of distribution.
 There are many different ways to drive the production of goods.
-They could be created by sheer, naked force: work in the copper mines, or you will be beaten or killed; we call such systems slavery.
+They could be created by the ownership, backed by the threat of violence, of human beings, in which all value beyond what is necessary to keep the slave alive is appropriated by the slave owner.
 Or by arrangement of land ownership—if you are going to eat, you must grow food, some of which you will give to your lord in exchange for being permitted to live on and work the land.
 We call such systems feudal.
 Another way of seeing to it that goods are produced puts exchange at the center—that is, I am going to gather what is needed to produce something (tools, raw material, and labor) and then I will produce it with the intention, not of using it, but of exchanging it for something that I can use—for example, money.
 We call this “capitalism.”
 An item that is mass-produced for exchange is called a commodity.
 When commodity production is the dominant economic form of a society, we refer to that society as capitalist.
 For production-for-exchange to work, the capitalist must be able to appropriate the surplus value, otherwise he has no incentive to produce, and production stops.

 What does dominant mean in this context?
 Well, it doesn’t mean unfettered—that is, unaffected by regulations forced from the government; or by the activity of the working class.
 Such a thing has never existed and cannot exist.
+It does not have to do with the degree of interconnectedness with the state, and the nature of those interconnections —the state, as the executive committee of the ruling class in whatever form the economy takes, must serve that class as best as it is able, and this requires deep and ever deepening connections between the mechanisms of rule and the mechanisms of production, distribution, and finance.
 Nor does it have to do with a headcount of the people involved: in the United States and many other countries today, for example, it is actually a minority of capitalists and a minority of the workforce that is directly involved in commodity production.
-Nor does it mean exclusive—there can be and usually are other forms of production happening along side capitalism: individuals who create craft items for barter; co-ops who produce goods for each other’s consumption; there is even socialism, which is defined as production based on need, rather than exchange, and so on.
+Nor does it mean exclusive—there can be and usually are other forms of production happening along side capitalism: individuals who create craft items for barter; co-ops who produce goods for each other’s consumption; there is even socialism, which for this purpose we can define as production based on need, rather than exchange, and so on.
 But if all of these other modes of production suddenly, for some reason, vanished from the United States; the economy would scarcely notice; whereas if all production for exchange vanished, society would collapse.
 For this reason, we refer to our society as capitalist.

 13. What is the difference between socialism and communism?